 Laxatives are medicines that are used to treat constipation.
-They can be taken by mouth as liquids, tablets, or capsules, or they can be given via the back passage (rectum).
+They can be taken by mouth as liquids, tablets, capsules, powders that dissolve in water, or they can be given via the back passage (rectum).
 Laxatives are generally divided into four groups, depending on the way they work.

 What are laxatives?

 Laxatives are a group of medicines that are used to treat constipation.
-They can be taken by mouth as liquids, tablets, or capsules, or they can be given via the back passage (rectum) - for example, suppositories, or enemas.
+They can be taken by mouth as liquids, tablets, capsules, powder dissolved in water, or they can be given via the back passage (rectum) - for example, suppositories, or enemas.
 Suppositories are pellet-shaped laxatives that are inserted into the rectum, via the anus.
 An enema is a liquid that is inserted into the rectum and lower part of the gut (bowel), via the anus.

 There are four main groups of laxatives that work in different ways.
 Each laxative may have different brand names:

 - Bulk-forming laxatives (also known as fibre supplements).
 For example, ispaghula (psyllium) husk, methylcellulose and sterculia.
 Unprocessed bran is a cheap fibre supplement.

 - Osmotic laxatives.
 For example, lactulose, macrogols, (also called polyethylene glycol, or PEG), phosphate enemas and sodium citrate enemas.